circuitdojo/docs/src/nrf9160-getting-started.md

 1. The nRF9160 Feater shouldn't be used with a battery less than 300mAH.
 More information in the [specs section.](./nrf9160-specs.md)

 1. If you need to debug your nRF9160 Feather, it requires an external programmer.
-More information on that in the [Requirements for external programming](nrf9160-programming-and-debugging.md#requirements-for-external-programming) section
+More information on that in the [Requirements for external programming](nrf9160-programming-and-debugging.md#requirements-for-external-programming) section.

 ## What's included